 How Do I Find Legitimate Work From Home Jobs?

-Discover work from home jobs by tapping into your professional network and building a portfolio online.
+Discover work from home job opportunities by tapping into your professional network and building a portfolio online.
 Over the past few months, I tried several services employers use.
 If you need work today, consider using Solid Gigs, Bonsai, and Flexjobs for your job search.

 Flexjobs is particularly useful if you're a freelancer working because finding the next work at home-based jobs is almost as important as having the current one.
 It costs approximately $15 per month, although Flexjobs regularly discounts this price for remote workers.